suresh92/Weather-Predictor/README.md

 # Algorithm Behind the weather prediction implementation

-Weather conditions of future dates are predicted based on two factors
+Weather conditions of future dates are predicted based on two factors.

 1. Weather conditions prevailed in previous year - same date as that of required date

 2. Weather conditions prevailed a week before the required date

 Algorithm is as follows: